Taeivas/dm_stat/README.md

         stat_vital_recovery_tick()
 ```
 This configuration promotes regular updates of current values in `/stat/vital` objects, facilitating their recovery per each game tick.

+# License

+For more details on our license, please see the [LICENSE](./LICENSE.md) file.